I wasn’t mentally prepared for Vietnam, and I realized this within the first hour of getting there.

 Carry a smaller backpack for day trips and shorter trips (many hostels provide free luggage storage so you don’t have to carry your big rucksack everywhere).

-Drop a comment below and I’ll get back to you!
+Still have questions?
+Drop a comment below and I’ll get back to you.

 Follow me on Instagram for behind-the-scenes content from my trip!